Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Shared Entities

-This section describes how the set of validators is implemented in @Type.
+This section describes how the set of validators is implemented in Hotmoka.
 Namely, the validation power of the network is expressed as a total quantity shared among all validator nodes.
 For instance, when we have shown the manifest of the nodes, we have seen information about the only validator in the subsequent form: